someodd/bore/README.md

 Let's make a secure/chroot'd setup for sftp'ing source (and assets) updates using the pre-existing `bore` user the package installs.

 #### Server setup

+I have to update this for instructions on using with [Venusia](https://github.com/someodd/venusia).

 Create the required directories: